Yoditatr/Election-Analysis/README.md

 ## Overview of Election Audit

-##### A colorado board of Elections commission has requested some additional data to complete the election audit of a recent local congressional election.
+##### A colorado board of Elections Commission has requested some additional data to complete the election audit of a recent local congressional election.
 The commission has requested some additional data to complete the audit:

 ##### 1. The voter turnout for each county
 ##### 2. The percentage of votes from each county out of the total count